Smooth softshell turtle: Sexual dimorphism

 There is sexual dimorphism between females and males of Apalone mutica as females are larger than males.
 A female has a carapace length of 16.5–35.6 cm compared to a carapace length of 11.4–17.8 cm for males.
 Additionally, the female smooth softshell turtle is usually brown or olive-colored with irregular dark brown blotches, while the carapace of males and juveniles is a brown or grayish color with dark dots or dashes.
 Sexual dimorphism is also apparent in the size of the tails and claws.
 Males have thicker tails than females, but females have longer hind claws than males.

 Similar species

 The smooth softshell turtle may be easily confused with the spiny softshell turtle (Apalone spinifera), as the differences between the two species are subtle.
 The spiny softshell turtle has a rough carapace with spines along the front edge while, as the name implies, the smooth softshell turtle lacks such spines.
 Additionally, the white chin and throat of the smooth softshell are unmarked, compared to the splotchy chin and throat of the spiny softshell.
 A. mutica is the only species of North American softshell with round nostrils; all other species have ridges on the nasal septum which make the nostrils C-shaped.

 Diet

-The smooth softshell turtle is mostly carnivorous, eating aquatic insects, crayfish, fish and amphibians.
+The smooth softshell turtle is mostly carnivorous, eating aquatic & larval insects, crayfish, other arthropods, molluscs, worms, fish and amphibians.
 Although primarily carnivorous, it sometimes resorts to eating vegetation such as algae, vegetables, fruits, and nuts.